gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 It only takes 6 weeks to get from zero to a functioning email marketing engine.
 Are you ready?

-(TODO signup form here.)

-## Why email marketing matters for SaaS Growth
+(TODO SIGNUP FORM HERE)

 ## Why Email Marketing Matters for SaaS Growth

 Throughout the user lifecycle, email plays a very important role.
 You can use email in most stages as either your primary or secondary tool.

+(TODO QUICK VIDEO HERE)

 Let’s walk through the lifecycle stages of a user: